 The author of this article served on the 2015 Lewisville Charter Review Commission.

-This article has been updated to note that the item passed the City Council.
+This article has been updated to note that the item passed the City Council, and to include quotes.